-French is taught to all children in KS2 (Years 3, 4, 5 & 6).
+We have our own specialist French teacher who teaches French to all our Key Stage 2 classes (Years 3, 4, 5, 6).
 Children are taught basic conversation and vocabulary with an emphasis on enjoyment and developing confidence to speak another language.
 Opportunities are sought throughout KS2 to develop the children's understanding of French culture and to practise speaking the French language they are learning.